AdobeDocs/commerce-operations.en/help/configuration/security/secure-cron-php.md

 ## Verify cron is secure

-The easiest way to verify that `pub/cron.php` is secure is to verify that it is creating rows in the `cron_schedule` Magento database table after you set up password authentication.
+The easiest way to verify that `pub/cron.php` is secure is to verify that it is creating rows in the `cron_schedule` database table after you set up password authentication.
 This example uses SQL commands to check the database, but you can use whatever tool you like.

 >[!INFO]
 >